Skip to main content

 The use case presented in this documentation focuses on proven disaster recovery technologies that highlight the integration between NetApp and VMware.
 NetApp ONTAP storage systems provide proven data-mirroring technologies that allow organizations to design disaster recovery solutions that span on-premises and ONTAP technologies residing with the leading cloud providers.

-FSx for ONTAP on AWS is one such solution that allows for seamless integration with SnapCenter and SyncMirror for replicating application data to the cloud.
+FSx ONTAP on AWS is one such solution that allows for seamless integration with SnapCenter and SyncMirror for replicating application data to the cloud.
 Veeam Backup & Replication is another well-known technology that integrates well with NetApp ONTAP storage systems and can provide failover to vSphere- native storage.

 This solution presented a disaster recovery solution using guest connect storage from an ONTAP system hosting SQL Server and Oracle application data.
 SnapCenter with SnapMirror provides an easy-to-manage solution for protecting application volumes on ONTAP systems and replicating them to FSx or CVO residing in the cloud.
 SnapCenter is a DR-enabled solution for failing over all application data to VMware Cloud on AWS.